Azure/data-api-builder/docs/runtime-to-database-authorization.md

 ```

 ###### Creating function to be used as FILTER PREDICATE:
 Create a function to be used as a filter predicate by the security policy to restrict access to rows in the table for SELECT, UPDATE, DELETE operations.
-Users with roles(claim value) = @accessible_role(column value) will be able to access a particular row.
+We use the variable @accessible_role to store the value of the column revenues.accessible_role and then filter the rows accessible to the user using the filter predicate with condition: @accessible_role = SESSION_CONTEXT(N'roles').

 ```tsql
 CREATE FUNCTION dbo.revenuesPredicate(@accessible_role varchar(max))